alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-12-20-is-woman-husband-a-mahram-to-her-sister.md

 lang: en
 category: [marriage]
 note: false
-excerpt: "No, a woman's husband is not a Mahram to her sister or paternal aunt.
+summary: "No, a woman's husband is not a Mahram to her sister or paternal aunt.
 The husband of a woman is a Mahram neither to her sister, nor to her maternal or paternal aunts."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz